What’s your house worth when selling or raising finance? How are property valuations worked out; what factors affect the value of a property?

 It includes three critical Stages:

-Compare house prices of similar properties for sale
+Compare the house prices of similar properties for sale

 We compare current advertised house prices of properties for sale that are similar to yours on the Rightmove ‘homes for sale’ section, or Zoopla, to estimate the value of your property which gives a good indication of how much your house is worth.

-Check sold house prices at Land Registry or Zoopla
+Check the sold price of properties using the Land Registry or Zoopla websites

-We check Sold house prices, they vary enormously from town to town, but by looking at how much a house sold for on Land Registry or using Zoopla House Prices, then we can estimate property values better.
+We check sold house prices, they vary enormously from town to town, but by looking at how much a house sold for using the Land Registry or Zoopla websites, then we can estimate property values better.
 House valuation calculators help to do just that, checking sold house prices and factor in past house price increases.

-Any special features or amenities impacting on the home’s value
+Are there any special features or amenities impacting on a property’s value

 Of course, all homes are different to others; some have larger plots, have garages, extensions, construction defects, in low crime areas or have an upgraded décor.